juekr/remote-friendship-lamp/README.md

 ## Licensing info

 This project with all its contents is under CC BY NC 4.0 license.
 Learn more about what you may and what you may not do here: https://creativecommons.org/licenses/by-nc/4.0/deed.de (German) or here: https://creativecommons.org/licenses/by-nc/4.0/deed.en (English)

+## PS
+After writing this, I found another remote friendship lamp project that even has a access-point mechanic for entering wifi credentials.
+Sweet!
+I might implement that in a future version (if I'll ever built another one): https://www.instructables.com/Filia-the-Homemade-Friendship-Lamp/